 - to ensure the safety and well-being of members of the University community or preservation of University property;

 - the student poses a definite threat of disruption or interference with the normal operations of the University;

 - the behavior of the student violates the lawful mission of the University; or

 - the student is currently facing charges of a criminal or civil nature in the court system that are pending adjudication that also constitute infractions of the Student Code of Conduct.

-During the interim suspension, the student will be denied access to the residence facilities and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Vice President for Student Affairs (or designee) deems appropriate.
+During the interim suspension, the student will be denied access to the residence facilities and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Vice President for Student Life & Dean of Students (or designee) deems appropriate.